 What is a mortgage lender?

-Later in the homebuying process, mortgage lenders also arrange an appraisal to determine the value of the home and coordinate the closing of the transaction.
-After closing, the lender either manages the repayment process (including helping you navigate relief options, if it comes to that) or outsources this work to a servicer.
+Your relationship with your lender doesn’t necessarily stop after you get your mortgage.
+The lender either manages the repayment process (including helping you navigate relief options, if it comes to that) or outsources this work to a servicer.

 Types of mortgage lenders